-Trainees of CICM are required to complete the CICM Primary Examination in Intensive Care (or an accepted Primary), and a Fellowship Examination (General or Paediatric).
+Trainees of CICM are required to complete the CICM First Part Examination in Intensive Care (unless exempted), and a Second Part Examination (General or Paediatric).

-Overseas Trained Specialists may also be required to complete a Fellowship Examination (General or Paediatric).
+Overseas Trained Specialists may also be required to complete a Second Part Examination (General or Paediatric).

 For further information:

 GENERAL SECOND PART EXAMINATION

 It is the decision of the Board that, as of 1st January 2013, the College will cap examination attempts to a maximum of five.
 As you may have seen from Board reports on the website, this has been discussed for some time.